About FJP / Frequently Asked Questions

 Does FJP tell prosecutors what to do?

-No. FJP provides guidance, research, and best practices, but all policy decisions are made independently by each duly elected prosecutor based on the needs of their jurisdiction.
-FJP serves as a resource and network, not a directive body.
+No. FJP provides guidance, research, and best practices, but all policy decisions are made independently by each duly elected prosecutor.
+FJP serves as only a resource and network.

 Is FJP funded by USAID?

-No. FJP is primarily funded through grants and private charitable dollars.
-FJP has never received any funding from USAID.
-Claims to the contrary are part of a broader effort to spread misinformation and discredit reform-minded prosecutors and organizations working toward a more just criminal legal system.
+No. FJP is primarily funded through philanthropic grants and private charitable dollars.
+FJP has never received any funding from USAID or any public agency.
+False claims like this are part of a broader effort to spread misinformation and discredit solutions-driven prosecutors and organizations working toward a more just criminal legal system.

 Is FJP secretly funded by George Soros?

-No. FJP operates independently and receives funding from multiple private foundations and donors.
-There are many foundations that support criminal legal system reform, including Open Society Foundations, and these foundations support numerous programs for several mission aligned organizations.
+No. FJP operates independently and receives funding from multiple private foundations and donors – none of whom are Mr. Soros or his organization.
 Ultimately, FJP policy and advocacy priorities are determined by FJP staff and not by our donors.
 Claims that FJP is “controlled” by Soros are categorically false.

 Does FJP encourage prosecutors to ignore laws they disagree with, such as abortion restrictions?

+No. FJP provides resources and a network for prosecutors to make their own decisions and exercise their own prosecutorial discretion.
 Absent court intervention, all prosecutors have well-established legal discretion to make charging decisions, sentencing recommendations, and set other policies relative to their official duties as local elected officials.
 This discretion is what allows prosecutors to allocate the scarce resources of their office to best pursue justice and protect public safety in their communities.
-FJP advocates for prosecutorial discretion, emphasizing that prosecutors should prioritize cases that enhance public safety and reflect community values.
+FJP advocates for prosecutors to have that discretion, emphasizing that prosecutors should prioritize cases that enhance public safety and reflect community values.
 In instances where enforcing certain laws may undermine public trust or disproportionately impact vulnerable populations, FJP supports the exercise of discretion to promote justice and equity.